Our History and awards

 In 2000 Joyce retired and the Carved Angel was sold to chef Peter Gorton who at the time owned the Horn of Plenty, a Michelin starred restaurant in Tavistock.

-By 2004 it had been sold to celebrity and Michelin Starred Chef John Burton-Race and was renamed the New Angel and it was awarded a star 2005.
-After doing many TV shows John left the New Angel in 2010, it had been sold in 2007 to Clive Jacobson but John had continued to work there as Head Chef.
+By 2004 it was sold to celebrity and Michelin starred chef John Burton-Race and was renamed the New Angel and once again awarded a star in 2005.
+After doing many TV shows John left the New Angel in 2010, it had been sold in 2007 to Clive Jacobson and John had continued to work there as Head Chef.

-In 2010 it was brought by Alan Murchison of to 10 IN 8 Group and renamed The Carved Angel to honour what had come before.
+In 2010 it was brought by Alan Murchison of the 10 IN 8 Group and renamed The Carved Angel to honour what had come before.